Cartoons Underground 2018

 Biography: Youngest of five.
 Japanophile.
 Born in Puerto Rico.
 Son of a fur trapper.
 He animated first drawings under the influence of LSD.
 His first job was drawing Beavis and Butthead.
 Made his fortune animating anti-depression commercials for Pfizer.
 His three year old daughter speaks more Japanese than he does.
 Worst Catholic ever.

-Directed by Shadi Adib
+Shadi Adib (Iran)

 Synopsis: A mousetrap snaps shut.
 A group of men discuss how to kill the mouse in the box.
 One after the other try to trump each other’s sadistic fantasies.